bezoerb/grunt-critical/README.md

 If the `dest` file is a stylesheet, the resulting critical-path css is saved to this file for later use.
-If `dest` points to an Markup file (HTML, PHP, etc.) the resulting CSS gets inlined and the exiting stylesheets are wrapped in a javascript function to load them asynchronously as well as a noscript block for users with javascript disabled
+If `dest` points to an Markup file (HTML, PHP, etc.) the resulting CSS gets inlined and the exiting stylesheets are wrapped in a javascript function to load them asynchronously as well as a `noscript` block for users with JavaScript disabled

 ```js
 critical: {